MidnightDreamerX17/skill20/Skills/SkillDetails/PsyBlade.md

 # Psy Blade (INT)

+A Psy-Blade is considered one of the following:

+- A subtype of Two-Handed Straight Sword - when used as a melee weapon
+- A subtype of Throwing Weapon - when used as a throwing weapon

-Projected Blade: The Projected Blade requires the character to be conscious and not under any mind-altering effects.
+**Projected Blade:** The Projected Blade requires the character to be conscious and not under any mind-altering effects.
 If the character falls unconscious or comes under a mind-altering effect, then the Projected Blade disappears.
 It takes both hands to use.
 It can be used as either a melee weapon, or as a throwing weapon with a range increment of 60 feet, but not both in the same round.
 It deals an amount of damage according to the following table:

 | Psy Blade Level | Damage | Accuracy Bonus | Psionic Reinforcement Equivalency |
 | ---             | ---    | ---            | ---                               |